Traditional tracking on the web faces significant challenges:

 - You have to develop and maintain the CMP link yourself.

 - Support is mainly provided by the community (agencies can also take over these tasks).

-On the other hand, there is the “managed service approach” to server-side tracking.
-Here, companies provide complete products that take over quite a few tasks as part of the service.
+On the other hand, there is the managed service approach to server-side tracking.
+Here, companies provide complete SaaS products.

 Specifically, this means: